umwelt-software/tinyproto/examples/esp32_idf/README.md

 Registered full duplex speed with 2 ESP32 Dev boards over UART (running at 115200) is logged below.
 So, Tiny Protocol shows high channel utilization.
-However, payload transfer speed cannot be very close to UART baud rate because of start/stop bits, and hdlc full duplex overhead, which usually creates overhead from 4 to 20 bytes for each payload buffer being transferred.
+However, payload transfer speed cannot be very close to UART baud rate because of start/stop bits, and hdlc full duplex overhead, which is usually from 4 to 20 bytes for each payload buffer being transferred.

 ```.txt